EdgeFirstAI/documentation/docs/studio/datasets/index.md

 ### Remove Dataset

 To delete a dataset, click *Move to Recycle Bin*.
-This moves the dataset and all of its contents to the recyle bin
+This moves the dataset and all of its contents to the recycle bin

 !!! note

-    The deleted dataset goes to the recycling bin and can be undeleted.
-The storage used by the dataset is only released when the dateset is purged from the recycling bin.
+    The deleted dataset goes to the recycle bin that can be restored.
+The storage used by the dataset is only released when the dataset is purged from the recycle bin.